svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

 Also from MATLAB 2015b one can not use `:` in methods and therefore we had to specify that we want to see the predictions for all objects as `1:end`.

 Now let us look at the plots.
-The plots for y-residuals and predicted vs. measured values are similar to the ones for MLR-results.
+The plots for y-residuals and predictions are similar to the ones for MLR-results.
 However in the case of PLS one can also specify an index or a name of y-variable, a number of components to show the predictions for, or both.
 The example below shows how to specify these options for predictions plot, but for plot with y-residuals the syntax is identical.

 ```matlab
 figure